 Asian popular culture has been connected with mainstream American entertainment in one shape or form since the time most of us were born.
-For the newer generation who grew up with Pokemon, Hello Kitty, and a seemingly inexhaustible selection of anime and manga readily available at the local mega-store as well as online, this will seem like an obvious statement.
+For the newer generation who grew up with Pokemon, Hello Kitty, and a seemingly inexhaustible selection of anime and manga readily available, this will seem like an obvious statement.
 We didn’t have it quite that good way back when, but it was there for us as well.

-Some fifty-odd years ago, hastily-dubbed versions of Japanese children's TV shows such as Gigantor and Speed Racer began showing up on local UHF stations in the mornings and afternoons, usually shoehorned somewhere between Popeye cartoons and Gilligan’s Island reruns.
-If your “rabbit ears” TV antenna was in just the right position, you had a pretty good chance of tuning these shows in.
+Some fifty-odd years ago, hastily-dubbed versions of Japanese children's TV shows such as Gigantor, Speed Racer, and Johnny Sokko And His Flying Robot began showing up on local UHF stations in the mornings and afternoons, shoehorned somewhere between Popeye cartoons and Gilligan’s Island reruns.
+If your rabbit-ears TV antenna was in just the right position, you had a pretty good chance of tuning these shows in.
 As a youngster, I wasn’t acutely aware that these programs were Japanese, I only knew that they were somehow different from your typical televised kiddie fare... and that I loved them.
 Ultraman in particular was a weekday obsession.
 In fact, my first drawing I can remember at age four was of the epic-sized kaiju battler himself.
 Along with these shows, there was almost always either a Godzilla or a kung fu flick showing on Saturday afternoons.
 As I grew a bit older, my appreciation for these unique forms of cinema began to grow, eventually I realized that they were produced in not one, but two countries that were very, very far away.

 Fast-forward to the early 90’s, just before the Pokemon phenomenon.
 Thanks in part to the widespread popularity of the Internet, a whole new phase of global consumerism is taking place, including unprecedented levels of Western interest in Eastern pop culture and entertainment.
 As a result, landmark anime titles such as Akira and Fist Of The North Star—which were previously mislabeled by many as "underground cartoons"—are now appearing on local Blockbuster racks next to popular Disney animated films.
 Film critics are discovering Miyazaki.
 Mega-selling video games such as Street Fighter II and Mortal Kombat are injecting the arcade and console gaming industries with a much-needed shot in the arm, prompting players to explore the cinematic inspirations behind these two wildly successful series.
 Even comic books were growing up with their fans, tackling issues such as racial prejudice and social injustice, and promoting Asian superheroes as something more than just one-dimensional stereotypes.